holidaycheck/tech-blog/_posts/2018-01-03-testing-reducers.md

         language: 'pl'
     };

-    // (3) because initialState is used here expect(reducer(initialState, action)).to.deep.equal(expectedState);
+    // (3) because imported initialState is used here expect(reducer(initialState, action)).to.deep.equal(expectedState);
 });
 ```

-It will be even hard to spot, because initial state is being imported from reducer.
+It will be even hard to spot.
 Just by looking at a test you won't be able to tell what the default language is.
-Not importing initialState, but having it in test (like with initial state's test previously)
+Furthermore, **not** importing initialState, but having it created in test (like with initial state's test previously)
 would help, but test itself would still remain meaningless.

 Therefore above test should be deleted because:
  - it tests literally nothing: you could read it as `initial value should stay the same as value passed`,
    so why this action is there at all when it does nothing?
 Why this test
-   is there at all? (test's description is to be blamed as well, but I will get
+   is there at all? (test's description is to be blamed as well)
-   to it later)
  - a bad test is worse than no test

 So, how can this be fixed?
 Here's how: